What To Do if You’re Accused of a Crime in New York

 What should a person do if they find themselves on the verge of the criminal justice system?

-First, don’t speak to law enforcement, defense attorneys say.
+First, don’t speak to law enforcement without a lawyer, defense attorneys say.

-“The worst thing—the absolute worst thing—that a client who is under investigation or arrested and charged can do is try and talk to the police,” says criminal defense attorney Chuck Ross of Charles A. Ross & Associates, who primarily handles white-collar criminal cases.
+“The worst thing—the absolute worst thing—that a client who is under investigation or arrested and charged can do is try and talk to the police,” says criminal defense attorney Chuck Ross of Mintz & Gold, who primarily handles white-collar criminal cases.

 “Take advantage of the right to remain silent and do not consent to any search of anything,” adds Todd Spodek, managing partner at Spodek Law Group, who has handled a range of criminal charges from insurance fraud to minor drug crimes to high-profile white-collar cases.

 Regardless of the type of criminal law case, the same advice generally applies for a potential criminal defendant.
 Leave evidence untouched—regardless of whether you think it may be favorable or not.

 “A lot of times, especially in white-collar cases,” Spodek says, “people will delete emails and phones and SIM cards that wind up appearing as consciousness of guilt evidence.
 If they had just left it alone, it could have been dealt with by [his or her] attorney.”

 Refrain from contacting any witnesses.
 “You don’t know who they’re cooperating with,” Spodek says.
 “Words can be misconstrued.
 Intent can be misconstrued.
 Make sure you’re not worsening the situation.”